 This intelligence powers every downstream action: follow-up emails address the specific concern a stakeholder raised, GTM plays target accounts matching your actual win patterns, and forecasts weight deals by buying evidence rather than stage labels.

-Seismic attributed 39% of active pipeline to ZoomInfo-influenced opportunities and reported 54% productivity gains.
+Seismic, a leading sales enablement platform, attributed 39% of active pipeline to ZoomInfo-influenced opportunities.
 Toby Carrington, Chief Business Officer, stated: "That combination of our internal CRM data, external signals, and AI that's given all that context has helped us craft very specific account- and persona-based messages."
 (Seismic Case Study)

 Universal Access: Use ZoomInfo's intelligence in any tool, any workflow, any AI agent.